muxi-ai/cli/docs/plan-config-security.md

 ```
 Encryption Settings

-  Credentials collected in dynamic mode are encrypted at rest.
+  User credentials collected in dynamic mode are encrypted at rest using Fernet.

-  Encryption type
-    ◯ fernet (symmetric, recommended)
-    ◯ aes-256-gcm
-  ✓ Encryption: fernet

-  Encryption key (will be stored in secrets)
+  An encryption key will be auto-generated and stored in secrets.

-  ✓ Saved USER_CREDENTIALS_ENCRYPTION_KEY to secrets
+  ✓ Generated USER_CREDENTIALS_ENCRYPTION_KEY

-  Custom salt for key derivation (optional, adds isolation)
-  ✓ Salt: (using default)
 ```

 **Output:**